 Under the current Medium-Term Business Plan "Value Creation 3000 & 300" (FY2023-FY2026), AICA has been implementing a capital policy with an emphasis on the balance of "maintain financial soundness," "improvement capital efficiency," and "focus on shareholder returns."
 To maintain financial soundness, AICA has set a policy to secure liquidity that is approximately equivalent to sales for two to three months, retain an appropriate rating, and maintain equity ratio of 50% or higher so as to prepare for various risks.
-The long-term issuer rating, assigned by Japan Credit Rating Agency, Ltd. (JCR), was changed (upgraded) to A+ for FY2023.
+The long-term issuer rating, assigned by Japan Credit Rating Agency, Ltd. (JCR), was unchanged at A+ for FY2024.
+On the other hand, with a belief of regarding the improvement of capital efficiency as the most important